mertensu/foreteller/README.md

 ## Later layers

-Subsequent layers apply **2D attention** on the **latent representation** directly, where the test-rows rely solely on the learned latent representation and do not have access to the context-rows anymore.
+Subsequent layers apply **2D attention** without chunking on the **latent representation** directly, where the test-rows rely solely on the learned latent representation and do not have access to the context-rows anymore.

 ## Output